Dragoncrown 5E Rogue (WiP)

 9th Level: Skulker's Eye

-You have advantage on Investigation and Perception checks to find hidden traps, doors, mechanisms, and other concealed features within 30 feet of you, provided they are not camouflaged by magical means.
+You got a knack for spotting the inconspicuous.
+You have Advantage on Investigation and Perception checks to spot hidden traps, doors, and other concealed features within 30 feet of you.
+On a success, you can also sense if something in the area is camouflaged by magic, but can't pinpoint what.

 13th Level: Devious Strikes